 Related: The Best Countertop Microwaves

-Best Over-the-Range: Whirlpool Over-the-Range Microwave with Electronic Touch Controls
+Best Over-the-Range: Whirlpool WMH31017HS 1.7 Cu.
+Ft.
+Microwave Hood Combination with Electronic Touch Controls

-Whirlpool packed in plenty of other helpful features to this 1000-watt microwave, including a button to add 30 seconds to the cooking time, fingerprint resistance, and a child safety lock.
+Whirlpool packed in plenty of other helpful features to this full-size microwave, including a button to add 30 seconds to the cooking time, fingerprint resistance, and a child safety lock.
 It also offers two speeds for ventilation and a filter to avoid picking up scents.
-Reviewers say it’s easy to install with the included mounts.
+Reviewers say it’s easy to install with the included mounts, and that—while it doesn't have a lot of bells and whistles—it heats quickly and evenly..

 The Panasonic Genius Sensor microwave is not only a great built-in, but it can also function as a countertop model.
-At 1.2 cubic feet and 1200 watts, this versatile microwave has a capacity large enough for most families.
+With a 13.4-inch glass turntable, this versatile microwave has a capacity large enough for most families.

 With 10 power levels, Panasonic engineered this to not just reheat, but to cook food as well.
 It can braise, poach, and steam far faster than traditional methods.
 The Genius Sensor button automatically determines the best time for both cooking and defrosting.
 And if you must defrost quickly, you’ll really appreciate the Turbo Defrost button.
 It’s done with Inverter technology, which heats food evenly (no cold spots!).

-Best Drawer: Sharp Microwave Drawer with Concealed Controls
+Best Drawer: Sharp Stainless Steel Microwave Drawer Oven (SMD2470ASY)

 Drawer microwaves are ideal for anyone who wants appliances built into their kitchen cabinetry.
 The Sharp Microwave Drawer with Concealed Controls is a sleek and stylish option with lots of features.